oesmith/oesmith.github.com/_posts/2012-01-08-graceful-shutdown-node-js-express.md

 Since I'm using redis on howmanyleft, I need to close my redis connection gracefully too.
-The [close][4] event on the HTTP server fires when all connections have closed, so close my redis connection there.  [node_redis][5] flushes all active redis commands when you call quit, so I won`t lose any data.
+The [close][4] event on the HTTP server fires when all connections have closed, so close my redis connection there.  [node_redis][5] flushes all active redis commands when you call quit, so I won't lose any data.

     var http = require('http'),